Register now.

 Main Topics

-Fuel cells, battery-electric powertrains, hybrid drive systems, internal combustion engines
+Fuel cells, hybrid drive systems, internal combustion engines

 In the afternoon of the 1st day

-News from the 18th International MTZ Conference on Heavy-Duty Engines
+Report from the 19th International MTZ Conference on Heavy-Duty Engines

 Cooperation partner